Inside Sri Lanka

 You’ll make a super-early start today to beat the crowds at Yala National Park, home to elephants, crocodiles, aquatic birds – and the highest population density of leopards worldwide.
 Spotting these elusive creatures on a morning game drive is a pinch-me moment; keep your eyes peeled for them and other wildlife (elephants, bears) in the wilderness.
 You’ll hit the hotel pool before moving into the beautiful old trading port of Galle, with lunch along the way.
 In the afternoon, you’ll arrive at The Heritage Galle Fort and explore the 300-year-old UNESCO World Heritage setting.
 Overlooking the Indian Ocean, Galle city is packed with art galleries, grand colonial-Dutch mansions and a thriving craft beer scene: the evening is yours to enjoy.

-You’ll have a bit more time to explore Galle this morning, before driving up the coast to the chilled beach area of Balapitiya.
-Your next and final stop on the Sri Lanka trip is the excellent Shinagawa Beach Hotel, overlooking a stunning palm-fringed stretch of beach.
-Make the most of this idyllic setting for the rest of the day: you can stretch out by the sea or the hotel pool, or unfurl at the on-site spa.
-The rooms alone are lovely here, with rain showers and pampering bath products.
-Come evening, the hotel’s Crimson Bar, with its signature mixology menu, is well worth a visit, and you can catch awesome sunset views out on the beach.
+You’ll have a bit more time to explore Galle this morning, before driving up the coast to the chilled beach area of Kosgoda.
+This will be the final stop of your Sri Lanka trip and it’s well worth the wait.
+Known for its sea turtle conservation project and stunning palm-fringed beach with dreamy sunsets, you’ll be staying in five-star luxury just steps from the sand.
+Make the most of this idyllic setting for the rest of the day: you can stretch out by the sea or the hotel pool or unfurl at the on-site spa.
+Come evening, head to the hotel’s rooftop lounge and relax with a sundowner to the sound of lapping waves.

 Day 11 Baby turtles & a candlelit dinner